pippellia-btc/rely/README.md

 How do you test a relay framework?
 You bombard [a dummy implementation](https://github.com/pippellia-btc/rely/blob/main/tests/random_test.go) with thousands of connections, random events, random filters, random disconnects, and see what breaks.
 Then you fix it and repeat.
 I still expect bugs, so please open a well-written issue and I'll fix it.

-Here is a video showing rely handling up to 4000 concurrent clients, each sending one EVENT/REQ/s, all while handling 100 http requests/s.
+[Here is a video](https://m.primal.net/QECM.mp4) showing rely handling up to 3500 concurrent clients, each sending one EVENT/REQ/s, all while handling 100 new http requests/s.

 ## FAQs
 - Wen AUTH?